Tech sheet for the LIMINAL installation

 - The space must be quiet enough to hear the output of the speakers (including low frequencies)

-- There should be the possibility to attach four to six cables to the ceiling, or alternatively to the walls – the tension is less than 5 kg
+- The installation needs to be stabilized by four to six cables attached to the ceiling, or alternatively to the walls.
+The tension is less than 5 kg

 Electricity requirements are minimal and flexible – 120-240v, 50-60Hz, 15 amp circuit (about 600 watts maximum, excluding the projector).